statbiophys/OLGA/README.md

 Instantiating GenerativeModelV(D)J and GenomicDataV(D)J leaves the attributes as dummies, and calling the methods load_and_process_igor_model and load_igor_genomic_data will load up IGoR files.

-If you are want to load models/data from other sources, you will need to write your own methods to set the attributes in GenerativeModelV(D)J and GenomicDataV(D)J. Please see the documentation of load_model.py for more details.
+If you want to load models/data from other sources, you will need to write your own methods to set the attributes in GenerativeModelV(D)J and GenomicDataV(D)J. Please see the documentation of load_model.py for more details.

 Here is an example of loading the default human TCRB model to compute some sequence Pgens and to generate some random CDR3 sequences: